Health On the Net Foundation: Limits and criticism

-The HONcode only applies to a website's editorial processes and details, not to the actual published contents.
+The HONcode only applied to a website's editorial processes and details, not to the actual published contents.
 The term "certification" can be misleading to the general public, as it can imply that the contents of the website are trustworthy, reliable or otherwise independent.
 However, because the certification process is based on both self-declaration of adherence to the principles and assessment by a HONcode expert verifying that this is the case, it is not possible for a site to be initially certified if it does not meet the HONcode principles.

-However, it is possible for a certified site to change its content such that it no longer meets the certification criteria.
+However, it was possible for a certified site to change its content such that it no longer meets the certification criteria.
 While website owners are required to inform HON of any fundamental changes to their website during periods between certification and recertification, this is not always the case.
 Thus a site may be listed as certified when it no longer is.
 This is addressed at latest during the recertification process, or earlier if HON is notified that the site no longer meets certification standards.
 The HONcode is considered a useful guide and for some it provides the best overall guidance compared to other tools, but in the end the reliability of the information is also dependent on the information provider.